Credit: David Richey

 Credit: Visit Greater Palm Springs

-Yep, the outdoor cafe at Shields Date Garden is actually a fabulous spot to grab brunch in Greater Palm Springs.
+Yep, the outdoor cafe at Shields Date Garden is actually a fabulous spot to grab brunch near Palm Springs.
 The menu is Mexican-influenced, including a popular beef sope.
-This dish features deep-fried masa topped with shredded beef, beans, poached egg, queso fresco and red or green sauce.
-Of course, dates make it in various menu items here.
-Try the date pancakes mixed with date butter and sprinkled with more dates.
-For the adventurous ones, try the Date Me Omelet, stuffed with bell pepper, ham, onion, bacon, andā€”you guess itā€”dates.Ā
+This dish features deep-fried masa topped with shredded beef, beans, a poached egg, queso fresco and red or green sauce.
+And, of course, dates make it in various menu items here.
+Try the date pancakes with banana pieces and Deglet Noor dates.
+Feeling adventurous?
+Try the Date Me Omelet with red bell pepper, bacon, ham, onion, feta cheese, and—you guess it—dates.Ā

 Location: IndioĀ